spaul723/Fast-Localization-Identification-Segmentation/README.md

 # Fast spine localization, identification and segmentation

-This code integrates the three steps of segmentation, localization and identification of the spine.
+This repository integrates the three steps of **segmentation, localization and identification of the spine**.

 Firstly, binary segmentation of the spine is performed to get the whole vertebral mask.

-The positioning information of the single vertebral body (estimate dcenter-of-mass coordinate) was obtained by the yolov7 model with the mask of the whole vertebral body, and then the segmentation mask of the single vertebral body was predicted by the positioning information.
+Then positioning information of the single vertebral body (estimate dcenter-of-mass coordinate) was obtained by the yolov7 model with the mask of the whole vertebral body, and then the segmentation mask of the single vertebral body was predicted by the positioning information.

 Finally, a fast recognition network was used to identify the classification of individual vertebrae, assign the recognition results to the single vertebral mask and synthesize the entire vertebral mask.